pictoune/pictoune.github.io/index.md

       <em>Review in Anki: After creating your flashcards, review them in Anki and use the pronunciation guide as many times as you need.</em>
    </p>

-## Impact and Benefits of This Method

-The combined power of Anki and AnkiLingoFlash offers numerous benefits:

-- **Contextual Learning:** Capture words as you encounter them in real texts.
-- **Significant Time Savings:** No more manual dictionary searches or card creation.
-- **Enhanced Memorization:** AI-generated mnemonics boost your memory.
-- **Increased Motivation:** Quick results keep you engaged in learning.

-## Currently Supported Languages

-AnkiLingoFlash supports a variety of languages, including English 🇬🇧, French 🇫🇷, Spanish 🇪🇸, German 🇩🇪, Italian 🇮🇹, Portuguese 🇵🇹, and Danish 🇩🇰.

-## How Much Does It Cost?

-AnkiLingoFlash offers a limited number of free flashcards to get started.
-After that, you can use your own OpenAI API key, which is very cost-effective (a dollar can generate thousands of flashcards).

-Whether you're a beginner or aiming for fluency, this method will transform how you learn languages.
-Start today and watch your language skills take off! 🚀📚🌍